All The Queens Men unites people of all shapes, sizes and identities together in distinct, creative and communal experiences.

 Tristan was Artistic Director of Give it up for Margaret: A month of philanthropic inspiration, a month long festival inspiring innovative arts philanthropy.
 GIUFM was created in partnership with Victorian College of the Arts, Margaret Lawrence Bequest and over 20 subsidiary organisations.

 Tristan was the creative lead for Going Nowhere, a sustainable international arts exchange at Arts House (2015 Green Room Award for Curatorial Contribution to Contemporary Performance).
+From 2010-2014, Tristan was an Artistic Associate and the Philanthropic Manager of Aphids.

-Bec has continually served across Arts Boards and mentors young and emerging Artists both formally and informally.
 Bec’s true loves are Staffordshire Bull Terriers, Ceilidhs and Italo Disco.

 is an arts facilitator, passionate about creating environments where the work of others can flourish.
 She has a degree in philosophy and has worked in Radio, the Arts and the Emergency Services as a firefighter all of which feed into her love of talking, problem solving and making things happen in fast-paced, unexpected environments.
 She loves a late-night heated debate about just about anything and is